CosmicPredator/anikimiapi/README.md

 ### Getting Started
 #### Pre-Requisites
+Since GogoAnime Increased their security due to content stealing, The tokens are required to bypass the security.
 * #### Getting Required Tokens
   * Visit the GogoAnime Website.
   * Login or SignUp using ur email or google.